 Roque believes that the current dip is not enough to excite investors.
 He predicts that the fall in Bitcoin would continue in the days to come and it could drop below $30,000 reaching the same level it was in July last year.
 His statement also indicates that gold would be better than Bitcoin in the current scenario as investors increasingly prefer gold, possibly making bullion reach an all-time high in the weeks to come.

-As Bitcoin couldn’t get the support at $40,000 and continued falling further amidst the increased tension related to Ukraine crisis, the possibility of Bitcoin crashing to $30,000 is much higher than ever before.
+As Bitcoin couldn’t get the support at $40,000 and continued falling further amidst the increased tension related to the Ukraine crisis, the possibility of Bitcoin crashing to $30,000 is much higher than ever before.
 At present, the geopolitical issues are creating a huge impact on the mindset of investors who are looking to safeguard their investment instead of risking it for gains.
 Investors, across the globe, have started withdrawing their money from the market which is seeding negative sentiments across the markets.
 Cryptocurrency, especially Bitcoin, is no exception here.

 So, what could be the estimated price Bitcoin could fall to before bouncing back?